Why is ANA celebrating the Year of the Nurse in 2021?

 Yes.
 ANA Enterprise developed a logo to use for its Year of the Nurse activities.
-The logo is available as part of a downloadable toolkit.
-Download Resource Toolkit
+The logo is available for download.

 How can I use the Year of the Nurse logo?

-ANA Enterprise plans to make its Year of the Nurse logo available as part of a downloadable toolkit (under construction as part of its web page), allowing organizations to use its Year of the Nurse logo in their celebrations and activities only.
-If an organization wishes to cobrand the official ANA Enterprise Year of the Nurse logo with its organization’s logo, we will provide a digital template, brand guidelines and instructions on the web page.
-Organizations and individuals must not alter the logo in any way or use it for the production of T-shirts, mugs, key chains, pins, or other gift and promotional items.
+The updated 2020-2021 Year of the Nurse logo is available to download, allowing organizations to use this Year of the Nurse logo in their celebrations and activities only.
+If an organization wishes to co-brand the official ANA Enterprise 2020-2021 Year of the Nurse logo with its organization’s logo, we will provide a digital template, brand guidelines as well as instructions on the web page.
+Organizations and individuals must not alter the logo in any way or use it to produce T-shirts, mugs, key chains, pins, or other gift and promotional items.

 What is the Nightingale Challenge?

-Launched in June 2019 by Nursing Now, the Nightingale Challenge is a global initiative that aims to galvanize nurses into leadership and development opportunities both in and outside health care.
-It asks every employer of nurses and midwives to provide leadership and development training to 20 nurses and midwives who are 35 or younger during 2020 Year of the Nurse and Midwife.
-The goal is participation from at least 1,000 global employers, with 20,000 nurses and midwives benefiting from this challenge.
-Employers can choose how they respond to the Nightingale Challenge, but programs must include opportunities for personal development and to learn about leadership and the wider organization, but focus beyond clinical work.
-Program opportunities could include formal courses, mentoring and shadowing professionals in other departments.
+Launched in June 2019 by Nursing Now, the Nightingale Challenge is a global initiative that aims to galvanize nurses into leadership and development opportunities both in and outside of health care.
+It asks every employer of nurses and midwives to provide leadership and development training to 20 nurses and midwives who are 35 or younger during Year of the Nurse and Midwife in 2020.
+More than 30,000 nurses and some 800 employers in 79 countries accepted the Nightingale Challenge.